-Peaceful pond views, gentle farm animals, and top it all off with a waffle cone full of homemade ice cream?
+Want some peaceful pond views, gentle farm animals, and a waffle cone full of homemade ice cream?

-Umm….yes please!
-Take me over to Gillis Hill Farm any day!
+Umm….yes, please!
+Take me to Gillis Hill Farm any day!

 Here are four reasons to visit one of Fayetteville’s best hidden gems!